filipeborato/anomaly-detection-go/README.md

 # Anomaly Detection - Golang

-This project is an example of anomaly detection.
+This project is an example of an anomaly detection system based on data collected in CSV.

 ### Instalation and Testing